SiddyDevelops/Basic-WebDev-Learning-Projects/README.md

 ## Blog-WebApp
 A WebApp that  lets users to read blogs wriiten by admin.
 The admin can take a different route to edit and add blogs.

+## Secrets
+A WebApp in which users can sign-in/register using google and can read and publish articles, blogs, content secrets anonymously.

 ---

 Developed By Siddharth Singh.